Historic Markerville

 Eligibility

-• Emerging and established artists are encouraged to apply
+• Both emerging and established artists are encouraged to apply.

-The Award will be allocated on the basis of the following criteria:
+The Award will be allocated based on the following criteria, and as adjudicated by the Buttermaker’s House Management Committee:

-• Project description from your Buttermaker's House Artist in Residence application of cover letter, proposal statement including any desired community engagement, Curriculum Vitae, support materials
+• Project description from your Buttermaker's House Artist-in-Residence application of cover letter/proposal statement, including any desired community engagement offerings, Curriculum Vitae, support materials

-• An additional 150 words or less on the connection the artist or the project has to Iceland
+• An additional 150 words or less on the connection of the artist or the project to Iceland.

 Contact Info: